polarityio/phantom/README.md

 ### Playbook Labels

-A comma separated list of Playbook Labels you want to search by in Phantom.
-By adding labels, you expand the amount of playbooks you can run on containers found.
+A comma separated list of Playbook Labels for playboks you want to use on Indicators from Phantom.
+By adding labels, you make more Playbooks available for you to run on Indicators.
+If left blank, this will default to "events"

 ## Installation Instructions